 Violations of the Program rules and requirements include, but are not limited to the following:

-· Failure to submit to retests after starting the car; or
+- Failure to submit to retests after starting the car;

 Each time you have one or more violations during a monitoring period, you will receive a letter of notification, and your required time in the program will be extended by one month.
-If there is a fourth monitoring period containing a violation, you will be removed from the program and your original suspension or revocation will be imposed.
+If there is a fourth monitoring period containing a violation, you will be terminated from the program, and your original suspension or revocation will be imposed.

-If a driver is removed from the program due to violations, they may re-enter the program for the entire originally assigned time, after a minimum suspension period of 30 days.
+If a driver is removed from the program due to violations, he may re-enter the program for the entire originally assigned time, after a minimum suspension period of 30 days.

 Participants are responsible for all costs associated with the program participation.

-There is a cost to obtain an interlock-restricted driver’s license.
+There is a cost when obtaining an interlock restricted driver’s license from MVA.

-There is a cost to obtain a corrected driver’s license when the restriction is removed after the customer is no longer in the Program.
+There is a cost when obtaining a corrected driver’s license from MVA when the restriction is removed after the customer is no longer in the Program.